Tesla deal boosts Chinese presence in U.S. auto tech

 Musk had a stake of about 21 percent as of Dec.
 31.

-Additional reporting by Rishika Sadam in Bengaluru, Sijia Jiang in Hong Kong and David Shepardson in Washington
+Additional reporting by Rishika Sadam in Bengaluru, Sijia Jiang in Hong Kong and David Shepardson in Washington; Editing by Nick Zieminski and Dan Grebler